 Most everyone did animals for that abstraction assignment.
 But the instructor pointed out to everyone that my drawing was unusual.
 It was the only one showing the animal from the back side, without the eyes.
 Ever.

 Mine was the only picture without a face!

 Everyone else put the eyes into their animal illustrations, even if they left out the other facial details in their efforts to simplify the abstraction.

 But the facial details are not what I cue in to.

 I remember when one of our entomology profs was taking a microphotograph of a very small insect.
-He has an expensive program that combines the digital microscope images from several focal planes together, so even excruciatingly small insects can be photographed in complete focus.
+He had an expensive program that combines the digital microscope images from several focal planes together, so even excruciatingly small insects could be photographed in complete focus.
 Something he told me was, “Always make sure the eyes are in focus; everyone notices the eyes.”
 Had he not mentioned that to me, I would not have known that the eyes were important to other people.